 - Admitting that your behavior is abusive is the first step.
 This usually means taking responsibility for your actions without blaming your partner or making excuses.
 Many people have done things they aren’t proud of in relationships, and can change their behavior if they work at it.
 Try talking about it with someone you trust and look up to.
 You could talk about how you feel when you act in certain ways and how you would like to act differently.
 It helps to look at your behavior and learn new ways of dealing with your emotions.
 If you are acting abusively with a partner, you may want to think about ending the relationship to get some space and time to work on acting differently.

 You can try asking for help from a guidance counselor or at a teen clinic.
-You could also call the Klinic Crisis Line, (204)786-8686 or toll free, 1-888-322-3019.
-If you live in Winnipeg, you could go to Klinic on Broadway (545 Broadway Ave.) for free drop-in counselling Monday to Wednesday from 12:00 to 7:00 pm and Tuesday, Friday and Saturday from 12:00 to 4:00 pm.
+In Manitoba, you could also call the Klinic Crisis Line, (204)786-8686 or toll free, 1-888-322-3019.
+If you live in Winnipeg, you could go to Klinic on Broadway (545 Broadway Ave.) for free drop-in counseling Monday to Wednesday from 12:00 to 7:00 pm and Tuesday, Friday and Saturday from 12:00 to 4:00 pm.
 It is free and you don’t need permission from your parents.

 - My friend is in an abusive relationship, how can I help them?

-If your friend stays in the relationship, try not to nag or critizize them, it can make them less likely to come to you for support.
+If your friend stays in the relationship, try not to nag or criticize them, it can make them less likely to come to you for support.
 Asking what you can do to help is often better than telling your friend what you think is best.
-They’re the ones most affected by the abuse, so they have to be the ones who feel in charge of what happens.
-Look at it this way, if you try to take control of the situation or force them to break up with their partner, even with the best intentions, they might end up feeling like you are controlling them just like their partner does.
+They’re the ones most affected by the relationship, so they have to be the ones who feel in charge of what happens.

 - How can you get out of an abusive relationship safely?